saicharansigiri/Foodie_Diary/README.md

 # 🧐What is Foodie Diary
-* This is an app for foodies  for  saving their food memories in the app
-* FunFact Quiz
-* You can  save photos
+* The Foodie app especially for taking stunning pictures of food. ...
+If you are a true foodie this app will help you take and share great pictures of food. also contains  FunFact Quiz for Foodies,You can  save Notes.